daiki-kadowaki/judgment-transparency-principle/README.md

 - A foundation for **observation, discussion, and critique**

 ### This document **is not**:
-- ❌ An implementation specification
+- [NO] An implementation specification
-- ❌ A UI or UX guideline
+- [NO] A UI or UX guideline
-- ❌ An AI safety guarantee
+- [NO] An AI safety guarantee
-- ❌ A certification, checklist, or compliance framework
+- [NO] A certification, checklist, or compliance framework
-- ❌ A claim about AI autonomy or “AI behavior”
+- [NO] A claim about AI autonomy or "AI behavior"

 **JTP does not evaluate systems.
 It exposes when humans misperceive what was already decided.**

 ---

 ## Core Statement (Original Definition)

 > Systems that influence human actions or outcomes must make the existence, boundary,
 > and delegation of judgment perceivable to the human user.
 >
 > Enforcing outcomes based on imperceptible judgments undermines human agency
 > by causing humans to forget what was already decided.

 This is the **only authoritative definition** of JTP.